rpbouman/huey/README.md

 The Secrets Manager will automatically encrypt the value of all password-typed key/value pairs.
 This is implemented using AES-GCM-256 encryption using the browser's built-in ```crypto``` library.

-Encyrption requires a password.
+Encryption requires a password.
 You will be automatically prompted whenever a password is required:

 <img width="432" height="306" alt="image" src="https://github.com/user-attachments/assets/05016dfd-4098-4d3f-b45e-bc00a246bf2a" />

-The first time a password is required, the pasword itself is hashed, and the hashed value is stored so the store can check whether the entered password is correct.
+The first time a password is required, the password itself is hashed, and the hashed value is stored so the store can check whether the entered password is correct.
 It is important to realize the password itself is never stored.
 This means that once the store is initialized with a password, you can only decrypt the documents in the store using that password.
 So, make sure you don't lose it!